janeding/mrc_simple_filter/doc/doc_convolve_mrc.md

 which can be used for blob detection as well as low-frequency removal.
 (The "**-dog-aniso**" filter allows you to modify the properties of the filter in the X,Y,Z directions.)

-The "**-log**" filter can be used for [Blob detection](https://en.wikipedia.org/wiki/Blob_detection#The_Laplacian_of_Gaussian).
+The "**-log**" filter can be used for [blob detection](https://en.wikipedia.org/wiki/Blob_detection#The_Laplacian_of_Gaussian).

 In all of these filters, [*Generalized Gaussians*](https://en.wikipedia.org/wiki/Generalized_normal_distribution#Version_1) can be substituted for ordinary Gaussians by using the "**-exponent m**" or "**-exponents m n**" command line arguments.
-(See below.)
+(Default value 2.
+See below.)
+Increasing these exponents sharpens the edges of the filter

 ### Template Matching

+You can Difference-Of-Generalized-Gaussians filter to create a filter whose value is a positive constant within a spherical volume, and is negative outside this volume within a larger radius.
-A Difference-Of-Generalized-Gaussians ("**-dog**") filter can be used to give the curve a sharper cutoff suitable for the template matching of compact (approximately spherical) bodies.
-Such filters can be used to identify simple objects such as ribosomes or nucleosomes according to their approximate size (without regard to their fine features).
+("**-dog**" and "**-exponents**") filter can be used for the template matching of compact (approximately spherical) objects.
+Such filters can be used to identify simple objects such as ribosomes or nucleosomes according to their approximate size.

 However generalized Gaussians are orders of magnitude slower than ordinary Gaussian filters.
 For this reason a hybrid filter, "**-dogxy**", is available which uses a Difference-Of-Generalized-Gaussians filter in the XY direction combined with an ordinary Gaussian filter in the Z direction.
 The computational cost of "**-dogxy**" lies in between "**-dog**" and "**-dog**".
 (Features in electron tomography are typically blurred more in the Z direction due to the effect of the missing wedge.
 So it may be pointless and impossible to use the computationally more expensive "**-dog**" filter in an effort to find the precise boundaries of objects in the Z direction.
 In these cases, the "**-dogxy**" filter may work just as well and is significantly faster.)

 ### -gauss